Solriamfetol: History

 The drug was discovered by a subsidiary of SK Group, which licensed rights outside of eleven countries in Asia to Aerial Pharma in 2011.
-Aerial ran two Phase II trials of the drug in narcolepsy before selling the license to solriamfetol to Jazz in 2014; Jazz Pharmaceuticals paid Aerial $125 million up front and will pay Aerial and SK up to $272 million in milestone payments, and will pay double-digit royalties to SK.
+Aerial ran two Phase II trials of the drug in narcolepsy before selling the license to solriamfetol to Jazz in 2014; Jazz Pharmaceuticals paid Aerial $125 million up front and agreed to pay Aerial and SK up to $272 million in milestone payments, as well as double-digit royalties to SK.

-In 2019, solriamfetol was approved in the United States to improve wakefulness in adults with narcolepsy or obstructive sleep apnea (OSA).
+In 2019, solriamfetol was approved by the U.S. Food and Drug Administration (FDA) to improve wakefulness in adults with narcolepsy or obstructive sleep apnea.
 It was granted orphan drug designation.

-The U.S. Food and Drug Administration (FDA) approved solriamfetol based primarily on evidence from five clinical trials (Trial 1/NCT02348593, Trial 2/NCT02348606, Trial 3/NCT02348619, Trial 4/NCT02348632, Trial 5 NCT01681121) of 622 patients with narcolepsy or obstructive sleep apnea (OSA).
-The trials were conducted in Canada, Europe, and the United States.

 Solriamfetol was approved for medical use in the European Union in January 2020.

 In March 2022, it was announced that Axsome Therapeutics would be acquiring Solriamfetol, under the brand name Sunosi, from Jazz Pharmaceuticals, for an upfront sum of $53 million.
 Jazz will receive a high single-digit royalty on Axsome's U.S. net sales of Sunosi in the current indication, and a mid-single-digit royalty in the future indications.
 Axsome will also assume the commitments of Jazz to SK Biopharmaceuticals and Aerial Biopharma.